Scalable Polar Code Construction for Successive Cancellation List Decoding: A Graph Neural Network-Based Approach: Preliminaries

-The \ac{sc} decoding and its variants are sequential decoding algorithms, in which source bit $u[k]$ is decoded based on the entire received signal as well as the previous $k$ decoded source bits.
-The \ac{sc} decoder decodes each bit by assuming all previous source bits are decoded correctly, which is prone to cascading decoding errors.
-The \ac{scl} decoder improves the decoding performance of \ac{sc} decoding by keeping up to $L$ most likely decoding paths in parallel \cite{tal_list}, in which $L$ is referred to as the list size.
-When the decoding process terminates, one codeword is selected from the candidate list as the decoding output either based on the likelihood, which is called the pure \ac{scl} decoding, or by using a \ac{crc} verification, which is referred to as the \ac{cscl} decoding.
+The \ac{sc} decoder and its variants use serial decoding algorithms that detect source bit $u[k]$ based on the received sequence and the previous $k$ decoded source bits.
+The \ac{sc} decoder assumes all previously decoded source bits are correct, which is susceptible to cascading decoding errors.
+The \ac{scl} decoder improves decoder performance by keeping up to $L$ most likely decoding paths in parallel \cite{tal_list}, where $L$ is the list size.
+When the decoding terminates, the \ac{scl} decoder selects one codeword from the candidate list either based on the likelihood, or ``pure \ac{scl} decoding'', or by \ac{crc} verification, or ``\ac{cscl} decoding''.